 Speak with a solar consultant to get a complete and detailed proposal.

 2,000+ Solar Installations since 2006

-We’re proud of the solar systems we’ve installed across Massachusetts, Rhode Island and New Hampshire.
+We’re proud of the solar systems we’ve installed across Massachusetts, Rhode Island, New Hampshire and Maine.
 Read what our customers say about working with us.

 Which solar installer do I choose?

 As New England’s highest rated solar installer, we want you to feel educated about your solar purchase, not pressured.
 It’s an approach that has earned us numerous customer service awards and hundreds of 5-star solar panel installation reviews.

 Come join the solar revolution and work for the installer with the Highest Customer Satisfaction in the region.
 Employee satisfaction is a priority for us, and it shows: 90% of our employees rate their relationships with their co-workers as awesome or really good, and 80% say they like or even love working here.
 Our office environment is informal and collaborative, while our systems and approach are professional and organized.
 Best of all, we leave work every night knowing we made a difference in the world.

 Need To Know More About Solar?